philipperemy/speaker-change-detection/README.md

 ## Contributions

 Contributions are welcome!
 Some ways to improve this project:
 - Given any audio file, is it possible to test it and detect any speaker change?

+## Questions

+- Given any audio file, is it possible to test it and detect any speaker change?
+Yes, as long as it follows the same structure as the VCTK Corpus dataset.

+- Is there any way to test the trained model to detect speaker changes of our audio files?
+Yeah it's possible but it's going to be a bit difficult.
+I guess you have to choose a dataset and converts it to VCTK format.